Parsnips may look like overgrown mutated white carrots, but they have a fabulously sweet and nutty flavor that's all their own.

-Here parsnips are used to make a simple but satisfying creamy soup perfect for a chilly night.
+Here, parsnips are used to make a simple but satisfying creamy soup perfect for a chilly night.
 Serve it as a humble supper all on its own with crusty bread or crackers.
-Add a fresh tossed green salad or cheese-garnished salad of hearty winter greens (like this radicchio one) for more of a dinner.
+Add a fresh tossed green salad or cheese-garnished salad of hearty winter greens for more of a dinner.
 This simple soup is also lovely as an elegant first course to a more substantial meal.

 - 1 onion or leek